MeqdadDev/MeqdadDev.github.io/README.md

 - Developed and designed the front-end of a dynamic reporting system for the JWAR startup using React, focusing on creating responsive and user-friendly interfaces
 - Integrated with back-end APIs to display real-time data, building reusable React components to ensure modularity and maintainability within the web application
-- Collaborated closely with the design and back-end teams to align the front-end implementation with UX/UI design and ensure seamless data flow.
+- Collaborated closely with the design and back-end teams to align the front-end implementation with UX/UI design and ensure seamless data flow

 👨‍💻 **Founder & Sales Engineer @ PPU Electronics Store**

 _Sep 2016 - May 2018_

-- Sold electronics, microcontrollers, and other electronic accessories for coursework and senior projects at the Faculty of Engineering and Technology at PPU.
+- Sold electronics, microcontrollers, and other electronic accessories for coursework and senior projects at the Faculty of Engineering and Technology at PPU
-- Provided technical support to customers/students.
+- Provided technical support to customers/students
-- Supplied university labs with required tools such as microcontrollers, motors, sensors, and other related equipment.
+- Supplied university labs with required tools such as microcontrollers, motors, sensors, and other related equipment

 👨‍💻 **Systems Engineer @ BIS (Badawi Information System)**

 _Internship, Jun 2016 - Sep 2016_

-- Prepared servers and installed required operating systems such as Windows Server.
+- Prepared servers and installed required operating systems such as Windows Server
-- Worked with VMware vSphere for server resource management.
+- Worked with VMware vSphere for server resource management
-- Installed storage units.
+- Installed storage units
-- Conducted periodic visits and provided technical support to customers.
+- Conducted periodic visits and provided technical support to customers

 ---------